MaeenBadea/Flutter-apps/README.md

 # Flutter app Samples

-note: these apps will be published in the store very soon but they're currently not published.
+note: these apps aren't released yet but very soon they'll be.

 ## 1. Therapy